-Algorithm of division in JavaScript
+Implementation of the division algorithm in JavaScript

 <<algorithm